-Adam Smith’s Supply and Demand Curves can be applied to any problem in economics in order to provide common sense answers.
+Adam Smith’s Supply and Demand Curves (which are the foundation of our proposed science called SORAnomics) can be applied to any problem in economics in order to provide common sense answers.
 For example, the question below appears in Principles of Microeconomics by Mankiw:

 Question: The equilibrium price of coffee mugs rose sharply last month, but the equilibrium quantity was the same as ever.
 Which explanations could be right?
 Explain your logic.

-Re-phrased Question (without referencing ‘equilibrium’): The market price of coffee mugs rose sharply last month, but the quantity supplied was the same as ever.
+Re-phrased Question (without referencing ‘equilibrium,’ since it is a mercantile sophistry): The market price of coffee mugs rose sharply last month, but the quantity supplied was the same as ever.
 What is the explanation?

 |There is a single supplier of coffee mugs in the whole society and people have no choice but to buy from it at whatever price it wants.||There are many suppliers of coffee mugs.
 The company’s specific new mug however proved to be a hit among consumers.|